 Don’t Let Them see you are Annoyed

 No matter what someone is doing – YOU and only YOU have the power and control in how you react.

 Don’t go taking the bait.
 If you neutralise your reaction by simply ignoring them and staying calm, you’ll cause the perpetrator to become confused.
 They’ll hopefully realise how foolish and silly they’re going to look to the rest of your colleagues.
 They will not want to spend time trying to push your buttons.

 Furthermore, this will soon start to irritate them in a similar fashion to the way they irritated you previously.
 If you react passively, its going to frustrate them to the point of them giving up or winding up somebody else.

 Sometimes its our expectations that cause us to react in the way we do.
 Somebody might be pushing our buttons and we end up taking the bait or have to tolerate the behaviour.
 We all have different values and it may be that the perpetrator doesnt realise they are causing offence.
 This means, the behaviour can sometimes be stopped dead in its tracks if we choose to confront the perpetrator.

 Its important to do this away from the shop floor.
 This is to avoid focusing attention onto them or you may end up embarrassing them which may cause them to wind you up even more afterwards.

 Pick your moment in private, and ask them why they are doing this to you.
 Tell them specifically how its making you feel.
 Unless theyve got a heart of stone, this may help the behaviour to stop.
 If it persists, you could drum up support from a few of your colleagues to also express their displeasure.

-Obviously, there will be a cut off point when you’ll need to take further action if they just won’t pay heed to your concerns and stop inflicting their behaviour on you.
-Before taking things up with a higher chain of command though, be certain that you’re not over-reacting and that your desire to try to have them modify their behaviour is justified and appropriate.
+Obviously, there will be a cut off point when you’ll need to take further action.
+If they won’t listen to your concerns and stop the negative behaviour, you may need to make a complaint about them.
+Before taking things up with a manager, be sure that you’re not over-reacting and that your desire to try to have them modify their behaviour is justified and appropriate.